hyosung11/Launch-School/Courses/journal.md

 ## 20220620 월요일

 10:56 I've been studying for about an hour and I need a break.
 I've gone through the exam and timed myself on my answers and found a situation that I asked both Alex and Allison about.
 I might join the study session at 12:00.

+13:03 Finished study session with Allison which was very helpful.
+Now get ready and go to the gym.